-Our Board of Directors recommends a vote FOR the appointment of Ernst & Young LLP as the Company's independent registered public accountants, to serve until the annual general meeting to be held in 2016, and to authorize the Board, acting by the Audit Committee, to determine the independent auditor's remuneration.
+Our Board of Directors recommends a vote:

+- FOR the election of each of Jerry R. Masters, Janet Cowell and Ollie L. Sherman, Jr. to hold office as Class II directors until the 2019 annual general meeting of shareholders; and - FOR the appointment of Ernst & Young LLP as the Company's independent registered public accountants, to serve until the annual general meeting of shareholders to be held in 2017, and to authorize the Board, acting by the Audit Committee, to determine the independent auditor's remuneration.